 As executives and board members, it is critical to take the time to periodically evaluate these risks and mitigate them.
 Perhaps now is the time to get your organizational house in a little better order: to know, prioritise, and fix those high-impact issues that will not go away.
 With that process, you will better understand your risk profile and be more comfortable that the right big bets are being made on your business.
 Then, you can worry less about your million-dollar blind spot finding you before you find it.

-About the author Maureen Metcalf, CEO and Founder of Metcalf & Associates, is a renowned executive advisor, author, speaker, and coach whose 30 years of business experience provides high-impact, practical solutions that support her clients’ leadership development and organizational transformations.
+About the author Maureen Metcalf, CEO and Founder of Innovative Leadership Institute, is a renowned executive advisor, author, speaker, and coach whose 30 years of business experience provides high-impact, practical solutions that support her clients’ leadership development and organizational transformations.
 Maureen is recognized as an innovative, principled thought leader who combines intellectual rigor and discipline with an ability to translate theory into practice.
 Her operational skills are coupled with a strategic ability to analyze, develop, and implement successful strategies for profitability, growth, and sustainability.